Stakeholder Engagement

 Tours of demo center Hini Arata Kan for shareholders

 Each year, we invite our shareholders to tour our demo center located within Shiga Works, Hini Arata Kan.
-Tours were suspended for a period due to the COVID-19 pandemic, but in fiscal 2022, tours were held for the first time in three years and were attended by 84 people over the course of two days.
+In fiscal 2023, tours were attended by 83 people over the course of two days, enabling them to further deepen their understanding of our company.

 Communication with Suppliers